Node.js and Express Tutorial for Beginners

 Deployment of Node applications

-Once you are finished with your application, it’s time to test it out in the cloud server.
-I use and host every project in the DigitalOcean cloud platform.
+Once you are finished with your application, it’s time to test it out on the cloud server.
+We recommend using DigitalOcean for this.
 It’s easy, affordable, and made for developers.